 Certain textures and consistencies may be more difficult for your child to swallow than others.

 Foods with lots of different textures like soups with noodles and various vegetables can aggravate the senses.

 If vomiting occurs, it’s usually in response to a specific texture.

 Try pureeing foods or cutting them into very small pieces before giving them to your child.
 This will change the texture and make it easier to keep the food down.

 Thicker liquids move slower through the mouth and will give your child enough time to control their swallowing while thinner liquids may travel to the back of the throat too quickly and can cause choking.

 4) Position the Chin Downwards

-Having your child tuck their chin down when they eat decreases the spaces between the back of the tongue and posterior pharyngeal wall.
+Having your child tuck their chin down when they eat decreases the space between the back of the tongue and posterior pharyngeal wall.

 5) Prepare Nutrient-Dense and High-Calorie Foods

 Children with feeding problems often don’t eat enough because it’s difficult for them to eat.